Nandun/testin/README.md

 2. Users can see detailed information about one specific university at a time

-3. Users can compare multiple universities using a radar chart implemented with D3
+3. Added todo-list fucntion for favorite universities

 4. Users who are logged in can save their comparisons